tmerr/blip-machine/README.md

 lbl End
 ```

 You can fork/jump probabilistically by changing the second argument from 1 to something lower.
 In fact that's all there is to it.
-The full list of instructions are:
+The full list of instructions is:

 ```
 lbl x